-A fresh and vibrant blueberry pie recipe that lets you take advantage of summer’s blueberries without having to heat up the kitchen.
-Even better is the fact that this no bake pie is low sugar and uses maple syrup as the main sweetener, which really allows the blueberry flavor to shine!
+A fresh and vibrant blueberry pie recipe that lets you take advantage of summer's blueberries without having to heat up the kitchen.
+Even better is the fact that this no-bake pie is low in sugar, using maple syrup as the main sweetener which really allows the blueberry flavor to shine.

-Blueberries – well, any berry really – are my favorite fruit.
-Imagine how wonderful it is, then, to live in Oregon which is known for growing some of the country’s best berries.
-In fact, our state grew the most blueberries in the nation in 2018 and are on track to produce even more in 2019.
+Blueberries - well, actually all berries - are my favorite fruit.
+Imagine how wonderful it is for me to live in Oregon which is known for growing some of the country's best berries.

 Lucky, lucky me - and you, if you are a berry lover like me, since you can probably find Oregon blueberries at a store near you.
 I literally wait all year for berry season!